luhanmonat/UniCom/README.md

     Keeps sending out until Clock is hit again.

-This can be used by your project to take some action like keep track of time or to send out a stream of data readings.
+This can be used by your project to take some action like keeping track of time or to send out a stream of data readings.

 INIT: Sends out the initialization request sequence: / * 1 [cr].

     This command is sent out automatically when the app starts.
-    It is used to tell your device to send out Title and Button legends as shown below.
+    It is normally used to tell your device to send out Title and Button legends as shown below.

             *   *   *   *   *   *   *   *   *   *